Lido Isle, Newport Beach: History

+The name Lido originated from the Lido di Venezia.
 In 1904 Henry Huntington became a partner with William Collins in the Newport Beach Company.
 In exchange for extending the Pacific Electric Railway to Newport Beach, Huntington received 250 acre and a 100 ft wide right-of-way for the railway.
 A mudflat was included in addition to the other land given Huntington.
 This mudflat became known as Electric Island, Pacific Electric Island, and finally Huntington Island.

 In 1923, Huntington Island was purchased from Pacific Electric by W. K. Parkinson for $45,000 (~$747,000 in 2022).
 Parkinson, a former conductor on the Pacific Electric, made his fortune from land investments when oil was discovered near Bakersfield.
 Parkinson spent more than a quarter-million dollars dredging the harbor and using the fill to raise the isle more than ten feet above the high tide line.
 The Griffith Company was hired to build seawalls, a bridge, piers and roads.

 The new development was one of the first master planned communities in California and was conceived to resemble a European resort.
 Parkinson envisioned the space as a resort similar to those in the Mediterranean.
 After dredging the island was renamed Lido Isle in homage to Lido di Venezia near Venice.